 Unsupervised models are exposed to unlabelled data, meaning engineers leave it up to smart algorithms to structure information and spot trends.
 Unsupervised machine learning is used in clustering tasks like identifying customer segments in CRM data.

 In reinforcement learning, algorithms do not simply guess outputs based on the received data.
 Instead, they interact with the environment to find the best way to solve a problem, learn from mistakes, and get rewards when delivering accurate results.
 Some practical examples of deep learning include stock trading bots and computer applications that summarize long texts.
 OpenAI’s ChatGPT has also been created using reinforcement learning—specifically, the reinforcement learning from human feedback (RLHF) approach, which involves communication between the model and human trainers.
 In this approach, human specialists interact with AI in a conversational manner and rank its responses or provide better alternatives to tweak it.

-What is Deep Learning?
+What is deep learning?

-The latter seek to understand the content of digital images; that’s the way Google Images, Face ID, and intelligent video surveillance systems work.
+The latter seek to understand the content of digital images; this is how Google Images, Face ID, and intelligent video surveillance systems operate.

 Uncovering insights in operational data